 Kokanee Salmon Run Up The Strawberry River

-The rangers where catching the Kokanee, weighing, checking for spawn ready, and sorting them between the female and male fish.
-This was a huge treat for me; I have never seen any thing like that.
+The rangers were catching the Kokanee, weighing, checking for spawning readiness, and sorting them between female and male fish.
+This was a huge treat for me; I have never seen anything like it.
 The rangers were great to answer all of our questions, and show us the differences between male and female fish.
-They brought fish up to the rails to show us close up.
+They brought fish up to the rails to allow an up close view.

 We learned that the Kokanee usually spawn when they are four, and that they, just like the Pacific salmon die after they spawn.
 The rangers take the fish and milk them for their eggs, and sperm to help guarantee the survival of the species in Strawberry Reservoir.
 The rangers also gave us an example of how they check for spawn ready and pre-spawn fish.